Review: In a Reverie the Amazing Debut Album by Italian Band Lacuna Coil

 A Photo of Cristina Scabbia Holding a Small Round Bowl

-In A Reverie: The Songs Honeymoon Suite and My Wings
+In A Reverie: Analysis of the Song Honeymoon Suite

 Favorite Song on In a Reverie